siddhpatil6/Kotlin-HandleData/README.md

 # Kotlin-HandleData
-# How to Handle Data when screen rotates?
+# How to Handle Data when screen rotation?

-There are three ways you can do it
+# Lock The Screen
-1. If Your app is based on one orientation than mention that in manifest file with activity attributes `<activity android:name=".HandleDataActivity"` `android:screenOrientation="portrait">` // or landscape
+ If Your app is based on one orientation than mention that in manifest file with activity attributes `<activity android:name=".HandleDataActivity"`
+            `android:screenOrientation="portrait">` // or landscape